Van Ruyten 58FF 12V-230V 100W Inverter.

 Vibrators used in AC inverters may therefore be operating under less desirable conditions than those in a DC-DC converter.

 Finally, I tested the inverter feeding a switch mode power supply for a computer.
-This gave the expected result of more than optimum buffer capacitance being present.
+This gave the expected result of more than optimum timing capacitance being present.
 Note the steep tilt as the rising edge commences.
 The difference with a switchmode power supply of course is that it draws power only at the voltage peaks of the supply waveform.
 The buffer capacitance is not discharged between voltage peaks as it is when a resistive load is connected.

 In summary, for a simple AC inverter like this, the capacitance must never be below that which is the correct value for no load.
 Yet, this value will be found to be insufficient for inductive loads, such as fluorescent lamps and induction motors.
 Therefore capacitance must be added.
 However, this will then be excess with no load and resistive loads.